MJCXII/12Coin/README.md

-﻿# TWXIIVECoin
+﻿# 12Coin

 🚀 Developing a new Cryptocurrency with Blockchain

-## What is TWXIIVECoin?
+## What is 12Coin?

-TWXIIVECoin is open and available to everyone.
+12Coin is open and available to everyone.
 <br/>
 All you need is a wallet to take part in this journey.

-TWXIIVECoin (XII) is a peer-to-peer cryptocurrency set up by Max Clarke and Jason Rowsell.
+12Coin (XII) is a peer-to-peer cryptocurrency set up by Max Clarke and Jason Rowsell.

 <details>
   <summary>:zap: <strong>User Interface</strong></summary>